|Oracle® Database Concepts

 A database instance contains or interacts with the following types of processes:

-Oracle processes are units of execution that run the Oracle database code.
+An Oracle process is a unit of execution that runs the Oracle database code.
 In the multithreaded architecture, an Oracle process can be an operating system process or a thread within an operating system process.
 Oracle processes include the following subtypes:

 Note:Server processes, and the process memory allocated in these processes, run in the database instance.
 The instance continues to function when server processes terminate.